brohrer/publications/README.md

 ##Invited

+9. B Rohrer, **The Other Stuff: Getting from Machine Learning to Data Science**, Chicago, Illinois, Nov 11, 2015

 8. B Rohrer, [Closing the loop: A scalable ensemble reinforcement learning algorithm for the internet of things](http://www.aiukraine.com), Kharkov, Ukraine, Sep 12, 2015

 7. B Rohrer, Dimensions of Machine Intelligence, KNME Science Cafe, KNME Studios, Albuquerque, New Mexico, Nov 17, 2012